-Criterion 3: Team and Resources (15%)
+Criterion 3: Team and Resources (20%)

 - The capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a high probability of success.
-The qualifications (credentials and capabilities), relevant expertise, and time commitment of key personnel and the individuals on the team and partnering organizations; - Demonstrated experience of the applicant and partnering organizations in the technology areas addressed in the application and managing projects of similar size (budgetary amounts), scope (progression of technology from low TRL to high TRL), and complexity (integrating multiple technologies and/or team members on a single effort); - The sufficiency of the facilities to support the work; - The degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further development and commercial deployment of the proposed technologies; - The level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; and - The reasonableness of the budget and spend plan for the proposed project and objectives.
+The qualifications, relevant expertise, and time commitment of the individuals on the team; - The sufficiency of the facilities to support the work; - The degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further development and commercial deployment of the proposed technologies; - The level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; and - The reasonableness of the budget and spend plan for the proposed project and objectives.

-Criterion 4: Diversity, Equity, and Inclusion (10%)
+Criterion 4: Diversity, Equity and Inclusion (10%)